-Question 1 on the Massachusetts ballot this year concerns access to mechanical data in a vehicle’s on-board diagnostics or telematics system’, and is commonly known as the “Right to Repair Law’.
+Question 1 on the Massachusetts ballot this year concerns access to mechanical data in a vehicle’s on-board diagnostics or telematics system, commonly known as the “Right to Repair Law.”
 We’d like to share with you our thoughts and analysis on this issue and the ensuing campaign.

 This past week, many of you received a 2020 Voters Guide in the mail.
 In that guide, JDI is quoted and portrayed as opposing Question 1.
 We would like to be clear that JDI was not consulted about our inclusion in this guide.
 While JDI is not taking a public stand on this ballot question, at this time, we do not believe that a YES vote on 1 would uniquely compromise survivor safety in the manner portrayed by opponents.

 Please read below for more on our perspective.

 Question 1 on the 2020 Massachusetts Ballot is commonly known as the “Right to Repair Law.”
 The question of automotive data ownership is not an issue that is deeply tied to JDI’s priorities to uplift education/prevention of SDV, racial equity, economic justice, human rights.